-- 6.2.3.1 Table 6-3 specifies the metadata keywords.
-Only those keywords shown in table 6-3 shall be used in OCM metadata. - 6.2.3.2 The metadata section must begin with keyword META_START and end with keyword META_STOP. - 6.2.3.3 At most, only one metadata section shall appear in the entire scope of an OCM. - 6.2.3.4 The order of occurrence of these OCM metadata keywords shall be fixed as shown in Table 6-3. - NOTE 1: For some keywords (OBJECT_NAME, OBJECT_DESIGNATOR) there are no definitive lists of authorized values maintained by a control authority; the references listed in Section 1.7 are the best known sources for authorized values to date. - NOTE 2 While specification of OBJECT_NAME, OBJECT_DESIGNATOR, and INTERNATIONAL_DESIGNATOR are individually optional, it is recommended that at least one of these three keywords be supplied.
+- 6.2.3.2 The metadata section must begin with keyword META_START and end with keyword META STOP. - 6.2.3.3 At most, only one metadata section shall appear in the entire scope of an OCM. - 6.2.3.4 The order of occurrence of these OCM metadata keywords shall be fixed as shown in Table 6-3. - NOTE 1: For some keywords (OBJECT_NAME, OBJECT_DESIGNATOR) there are no definitive lists of authorized values maintained by a control authority; the references listed in Section 1.6 are the best known sources for authorized values to date. - NOTE 2 While specification of OBJECT_NAME, OBJECT_DESIGNATOR, and INTERNATIONAL_DESIGNATOR are individually optional, it is recommended that at least one of these three keywords be supplied.